-The Company maintains a defined contribution plan (the "Retirement Plan") designed to qualify under Section 401(k) of the Internal Revenue Code of 1986, as amended (the "Code"), pursuant to which the Company contributes 3.75 percent of the participant's defined compensation and the Company matches 25 percent of the first 6 percent of each participant's compensation contributed, subject to a vesting schedule that entitles the employee to a percentage of the matching contributions based upon years of service.
-Up to 25% of the amount of such contributions to the Retirement Plan may be used to purchase shares of Common Stock of the Company.
+The Company maintains a defined contribution plan (the "Retirement Plan") designed to qualify under Section 401(k) of the Internal Revenue Code of 1986, as amended (the "Code"), pursuant to which the Company contributes 3.75 percent of the participant's defined compensation and the Company matches 25 percent of the first 6 percent of each participant's compensation contributed.
+Participants are fully vested immediately upon enrollment in the plan.
+Up to 25 percent of the amount of such contributions to the Retirement Plan may be used to purchase shares of Common Stock of the Company.